rottendurian/svk-lib/README.md

 A simple vulkan library with multi-threading support built in.

-Built using vcpkg, setup.py will setup vcpkg for you and include the needed directories
+Built using vcpkg, setup.py will setup vcpkg for you

 This project also relies on the VulkanSDK which should locatable by FindVulkan in cmake